nationalarchives/ds-caselaw-data-enrichment-service/README.md

 The second phase of enrichment consists of the [Oblique Legislative References Annotator](/docs/legislation/oblique-references.md)

 _Third Phase Enrichment_
-The third phase of enrichment cosists of the [Legislative Provision Annotator](/docs/legislation/legislative-provision-annotator.md)
+The third phase of enrichment consists of the [Legislative Provision Annotator](/docs/legislation/legislative-provision-annotator.md)

 _Fourth Phase Enrichment_
-The fourth and final phase of enrichment conists of the [vCite integration](/docs/vcite.md)
+The fourth and final phase of enrichment consists of the [vCite integration](/docs/vcite.md)

 ### 1.4 Replacers